 Charlotte’s sports and entertainment scene plays a significant role in driving parking demand, particularly in Uptown.
 Major event venues attract thousands of visitors, creating spikes in parking utilization during game days and concerts.

-Located in Uptown, the stadium hosts NFL and MLS games, as well as major concerts and events, leading to high parking demand in nearby garages and surface lots.
+Located in Uptown, the stadium hosts Carolina Panthers and Charlotte FC games, as well as concerts and festivals.
+Event days cause sharp increases in local garage and lot usage.

 Get in Touch